AuthorAID: Causes of under-representation

 There is no single cause of the under-representation of developing world authors.
 Bias exists on the part of both editors and reviewers who choose what to publish.
 Frank Gannon, writing as the editor of EMBO Reports, pointed out one worrisome source of bias against researchers from developing countries.
-He suggested that editors and reviewers discriminate "by judging colleagues on their work address" noting that "[t]he address of the first or last authors is not always a neutral piece of information when assessing a paper."
+He suggested that editors and reviewers discriminate 'by judging colleagues on their work address,' noting that 'the address of the first or last authors is not always a neutral piece of information when assessing a paper.'

 Differences in publication priorities between developed and developing countries are not always a sign of bias.
 The editors of a guide to publishing in the addiction sciences noted that "US research is primarily (and legitimately) oriented towards that country’s own social and economic priorities, which do not necessarily apply to cultures in the developing world.
 The problem of US dominance is thus not only one of maldistribution of opportunity."
 Some writers, analyzing the issues of science information transfer from a sociolinguistic and sociopolitical standpoint, consider this cultural dominance to reflect an "Anglo-American English language hegemony."
 The problem is further compounded by variations in the quality of the feedback peer reviewers are able to provide about the language and writing, since this advice does not always help to make the writing better.

-Writing in English, overwhelmingly the language of scientific publication, constitutes a problem that can make it difficult for non-native English speakers (NNS) to "compete on an equal research basis."
-In the early 1990s Gosden surveyed editors if biology, chemistry and physics journals to identify aspects of manuscripts "which may seriously detract attention from judgment of a paper’s essential merits."
+Writing in English, overwhelmingly the language of scientific publication, can make it difficult for non-native English speakers to 'compete on an equal research basis.'
+In the early 1990s Gosden surveyed editors of biology, chemistry and physics journals to identify aspects of manuscripts "which may seriously detract attention from judgment of a paper’s essential merits."
 He found that journal editors reported several problems encountered by NNS researchers, including inadequate knowledge of the unwritten "rules of the publication game" (for instance, failure to cite sufficient references to earlier research and unfamiliarity with the argumentation style or scientific level of the journal.)

-The editors of the addiction sciences publishing guide mentioned above noted that international publishing requires technical skill to follow the instructions to authors, and is "an acquired competence in social communication."
+The editors of the PARINT publishing guide noted that international publishing both requires technical skill in following journal instructions and represents 'an acquired competence in social communication.'
 They warned that "if the formalities are not followed, even a study containing strong and original findings might immediately be turned down."
 One potential obstacle to acceptance is that "many English-speaking editors and reviewers (in the same way as many French, German, or Swedish speaking editors) will have a rather strict idea of what constitutes good language."